 Interesting things I took away:

-- the importance of the logo early on - How an image that gives peoples ideas and stimulate debate is more important than a fancy rendering of how it will look. - How you need to prove the economic argument for a project - Keeping the project open to suggestions from anyone
+- How an image that gives peoples ideas and stimulate debate is more important than a fancy rendering of how it will look.

 Had it not been for this man and Joshua David the project would have not happened: